 As an industry that relies on the coming together of people, hospitality is one of those hit hardest by COVID-19.

-With many global destinations impacted by travel restrictions, and signs of light at the end of the lockdown tunnel, what is the key to hospitality turning things around?
+Many global destinations have been impacted by travel restrictions, in some way, and with the easing of lockdown, what is the key to hospitality turning things around?

 “While it is our responsibility focus on the wellbeing of our staff, we must also ensure our prospective customers know we are there”